Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 If investment is governed mostly by private return, then society gets the future private return can justify.

-That is not the same as the future people need.
+That allocates the wrong future.

 A public investment bank, public wealth fund, or network of sectoral investment institutions can change the routing.